gigasquid/clj-drone/README.md

    ffmpeg -f h264 -an -i vid.h264 stream.m4v

-## Viewing Video
-The video can viewed as it goes only.

 ## Running locally
-You need to install the h264 jar locally.
+You need to install the h264 (for video conversion) jar locally.
 You can use the [lein-localrepo](https://github.com/kumarshantanu/lein-localrepo) plug in.
 Run: